Jump Around!

 Jumping challenges your nervous system and stabilizing muscles, improving your ability to react, adapt, and stay upright.

-For some this might look like starting with building some lower body strength and stability while others might be ready to "jump" right into some hops in place, side to side, or over a line on the floor.
+For some, this might look like starting with building lower body strength and stability while others might be ready to "jump" right into some hops in place, side to side, or over a line on the floor.